jk8869/symfonyreact/README.md

 ```

 there is also a docker file on root of project as well as related docker directory and you can use it

+## Backend Document

+To generate dummy data you can call /data

+This will point to DataController and inside index function we generates data for all necessary tables

+There is an Abstract class named AbstractEntity to keep common fields for Entity clasees

+There is also Interface including getTimeFrameData which is implemented by CustomerRepository and OrderRepository to get data for timeframe chats in fornend